Charles Goulty (1842-1882).

 My 2nd great-grand uncle.

 The year 1864 saw one of Charles’ several brushes with the law.
 The Norfolk News of 9 July reported that postman Goulty and labourer John Wright were charged with assaulting shoemaker James Webb of Woodbastwick in Salhouse on 18 June.
 Webb claimed there had been a disturbance over a sixpence outside a local inn and that he’d been struck by both defendants and knocked to the ground.
 Witness Thomas Lingwood said that he saw Goulty make as if to strike Webb but admitted he didn’t see the actual punch.
 Defence witnesses claimed Webb was drunk and fell during the disturbance.
-The case ended up being dismissed and the bench at the Shirehall in Norwich (pictured top) criticised the prosecutor for bringing such a weak case in the first place.
+The case ended up being dismissed and the bench at the Shire Hall in Norwich criticised the prosecutor for bringing such a weak case in the first place.
 Webb was ordered to pay costs.

-He was back before the same bench in 1871, as the Norfolk News of 4 February reported.
+Charles was back before the same bench in 1871, as the Norfolk News of 4 February reported.
 On this occasion Charles was charged with buying a ferret knowing it had been stolen!
 The case against him was dismissed because of insufficient evidence but the three men charged with actually stealing the animals were all found guilty and gaoled.

 Three years later, he was prosecuted along with several of his friends by the publican of the Kings Head in Salhouse.
 He said the men had failed to leave the pub when ordered to do so on the nights of 25 and 26 July 1874 but their lawyer succeeded in persuading the bench that no offence had been committed and the case was dismissed (story featured in Lowestoft Journal, 8 August).